-1.20.
-Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?
+$1.20. \ Is \ your \ \underline{medical \ school} \ currently \ in \ the \ process \ of \ implementing \ or \ improving \ Education \ for \ Sustainable \ Healthcare \ (ESH)/planetary \ health \ education?$

 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
+(4 points)

 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points)

 No, there are no improvements to planetary health education in progress.
+(0 points)

-Score explanation: Various modules are beginning to include more aspects of planetary health and sustainability into their lecture content.
-Some examples include the inclusion of topics pertaining to expansion of tropical diseases due to the rising planetary temperature (Module code: MEMI30040) and worsening air pollution leading to increased rates of asthma and COPD (Module code: PHYS20150).
+Score explanation: Various modules are including more aspects of planetary health and sustainability into their lecture content.
+For example, it is shown how worsening air pollution leads to increased rates of asthma and COPD and affects patients with Covid-19.
+(Module code: PHYS20150).
 However, progress in this regard is slow and highly dependent on which lecturers are involved in the various modules.
+Lecturers can change every year resulting in no consistent progress.